int-Frank/DgArduino/README.md

 # DgArduino
-A library for the Arduino
+A collection of useful tool for use for the Arcuino family of boards.